How to Find a Business Mentorship Program that Works for You

 Many entrepreneurs don’t realize that mentors usually volunteer their time as Mentors.
 Does the mentorship program you are considering have a policy around when and how you can communicate with your Mentor?
 Do you communicate with the program head, rather than directly with your Mentor?

 Depending on the complexity of the issues you intend to work on with your mentor-as-guide, this may be a deciding factor for you.
-In my role as Mentor with WeBC we’re encouraged to establish guidelines around communication that respects our time and the Mentee’s time in our first meeting together.
+In my role as Mentor with WeBC we’re encouraged to establish guidelines around communication that respects both our time and the Mentee’s time in our first meeting together.

 Once those agreements were set, most of the communication outside the actual meeting time was handled by myself, as I made it clear to my mentees that I was available to talk, text or email should something come up.

-Communication style is personal preference, so be sure you’re comfortable with the communication parameters prior to applying to the program.
+Communication style is a personal preference, so be sure you’re comfortable with the communication parameters prior to applying to the program.

 Is the business mentorship program flexible?